 Welcome to CSinParallel

-- Discussion Page: An avenue for discussing topics in teaching parallel computing.
+- The CSinParallel Blog: An avenue for discussing and keeping up to date with the latest developments in parallel computing.

 This material is based on work supported by the National Science Foundation under Grant Nos.
-DUE-0941962 and 0942190.
+DUE-1226172/1225739/1225796 (and formerly DUE-0941962 and 0942190).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.